 We ought not to offend people.
 Now some people want to be offended very quickly, very easily.
 Some people ask for it, they stick their foot under yours.
 We ought to be very careful, especially the younger ones, that we do not offend the leaders.

 Example: Here is a person.
 He is 60 years old.
 He has been a leader in a church, under communism.
 It was easy.
 All he had to say was, “No,” to the communists.
 Now he feels like, “What am I going to do?
-There are Americans coming.
 There is evangelism.
 There are new believers, new churches.”
 He feels like he is almost going to fall over the edge.
-Then you come and say, “I have learned some good ideas in the LTS workshop”, and he thinks you want to push him right off.
+Then you come and say, “I have learned some good ideas in the New Life workshop”, and he thinks you want to push him right off.

 Many people are afraid.
 They do not know what to do in this new lifestyle now.
 They were not brought up this way.
 They did not have an opportunity to study the Bible.
 They just do not know what to do and they are scared.
 Therefore, they tend to interpret many things that you do as being against them.
 They tend to think that everything you do is one push further.
 That is not right, but they have authority.
 They can say, “No, we do not like what he is doing or she is doing”, and you will not receive a good reputation.
 And students will be afraid to come to your lessons.